Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 PDHs/ continuing professional hours to architects in all states.
-Educators and courses for engineers are not subject to preapproval in Kansas.
+This seminar is open to the public and offers 6.5 HSW PDHs to Kansas professional engineers and architects.
+It will qualify for continuing education credit in all states.
+Educators and courses are not subject to preapproval in Kansas.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700), North Carolina, and North Dakota.
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects.

-This seminar offers a non-credit continuing education opportunity to construction contractors.
-It is not approved by any state licensing entity for contractor continuing education credit.
+This seminar provides a non-credit continuing education opportunity to contractors.
+It has not been approved by any state contractor licensing board for mandated continuing education credit.

 |Online Tuition (pre-registration):